Optimal quantum reservoir learning in proximity to universality

-Short-term linear memory can be assessed by reconstructing delayed targets $y_n=\theta_{n-\tau}$.
+Short-term linear memory is assessed by reconstructing delayed targets $y_n=\theta_{n-\tau}$.
 Memory at delay $\tau$ is quantified by $\mathcal{C}_{\tau}=\texttt{cov}(\mathbf{y},\bar {\mathbf{y}})^2/\texttt{var}(\mathbf{y}) {\texttt{var}}(\bar {\mathbf{y}})$, where $\bar {\mathbf{y}}$ denotes the array of predictions, and $\texttt{cov}$ and $\texttt{var}$, denote covariance and variance, respectively.
-For this task inputs are uniformly distributed in the interval $\theta\in[0,1]$ and rescaled by $10^{-3}$.
+Inputs are uniformly distributed in the interval $\theta\in[0,1]$ and rescaled by $10^{-3}$.
 Results presented in Fig.~\ref{fig4:mem}(a) show that the circuit exhibits excellent memory for intermediate values of $p^{\sharp}\lessapprox p\lessapprox p^{\star}$.
 Notably, for those parameters neither entanglement nor MM are maximal.
 Inline with the recent studies on quantum Hamiltonians~\cite{kobayashi2025edge,PhysRevLett.127.100502,gq9r-d5q8}, the reservoir’s overall learnability peaks near the boundary of chaotic/ergodic and integrable/localized regimes.
 This strongly suggests that the behavior is universal, in the sense that it is insensitive to the details of the underlying dynamical model and the exact mechanism driving the crossover/transition.
 Thus the proper operating regime is unambiguously diagnosed via the spectral properties of entanglement and long-range magic.

-To expand the analysis of performance, let us also consider another well-studied benchmark task; that is, the emulation of nonlinear auto-regressive moving average dynamics.
-The $\tau$-th order equation is expressed as
+While the precise optimum can be task-specific, as in classical reservoir computing~\cite{yildiz2012re, carroll2020reservoir}, peak utility in an intermediate order–chaos regime mirrors behavior seen across complex information-processing and biological systems~\cite{RevModPhys.90.031001, mora2011biological, langton1990computation}.